-Check the other vehicle.
+1. Check the other vehicle.
 It must have a 12-volt battery with a negative ground system.

-Notice: If the other system isn't a 12-volt system with a negative ground, both vehicles can be damaged.
+Notice: If the other vehicle's system is not a 12-volt system with a negative ground, both vehicles can be damaged.
+Only use vehicles with 12-volt systems with negative grounds to jump start your vehicle.

-Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
-If they are, it could cause a ground connection you don't want.
-You wouldn't be able to start your vehicle, and the bad grounding could damage the electrical systems.
+Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles are not touching each other.
+If they are, it could cause a ground connection you do not want.
+You would not be able to start your vehicle, and the bad grounding could damage the electrical systems.

 To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
 Put an automatic transmission in PARK (P) or a manual transmission in NEUTRAL before setting the parking brakes.

-Notice: If you leave your radio on, it could be badly damaged.
-The repairs wouldn't be covered by your warranty.
+Notice: If you leave your radio or other accessories on during the jump starting procedure, they could be damaged.
+The repairs would not be covered by your warranty.
+Always turn off your radio and other accessories when jump starting your vehicle.

-3. Turn off the ignition on both vehicles.
+- 3. Turn off the ignition on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter or in the accessory power outlet.
-Turn off the radio and all lamps that aren't needed.
+Turn off the radio and all lamps that are not needed.
 This will avoid sparks and help save both batteries.
-And it could save your radio!
+And it could save your radio! - 4.
 Open the hoods and locate the batteries.
 Find the positive (+) and negative (-) terminal locations on each vehicle.
 See Engine Compartment Overview on page 5-12 for more information on location.